ebrugulec/business-meeting-phrases/README.md

 - I'm not sure what you mean.
 Could you give me more details?
 - I'm not sure what you're saying.
 Could you spell it out for me?

-## How do you ask someone to repeat something in meeting?
+## How do you ask someone to repeat something in meeting? :bulb:

 - I'm sorry, I didn't quite catch that.
 Could you repeat it for me?
 - Could you please repeat the last thing you said?
 I missed it.